Debate: Student debating societies

-Princeton University in the future United States was home to a number of short-lived student debating societies throughout the mid-1700s.
-The American Whig Society at the university was co-founded in 1769 by future revolutionary James Madison.
+Princeton University in the future United States of America was home to several short-lived student debating societies throughout the mid-1700s.
+The American Whig Society at the university was co-founded in 1765 by future revolutionary James Madison.

 The Dialectic and Philanthropic Societies were formed at the University of North Carolina at Chapel Hill in 1795 and are still active.
 They are considered the first of the post-revolutionary debating societies.

 The first student debating society in Great Britain was the St Andrews Debating Society, formed in 1794 as the Literary Society.
 The Cambridge Union Society was founded in 1815 and claims to be the oldest continually operating debating society in the World.

-Over the next few decades, similar debate societies emerged at several other prominent universities including the Oxford Union, the Yale Political Union, and the Conférence Olivaint.
+Over the next few decades, similar debate societies emerged at several other prominent universities, including the Oxford Union, the Durham Union, the Yale Political Union, and the Conférence Olivaint.

 Political debate

 Parliamentary debate

-In parliaments and other legislatures, members debate proposals regarding legislation, before voting on resolutions which become laws.
+In parliaments and other legislatures, members debate proposals regarding legislation before voting on resolutions, which become laws.
 Debates are usually conducted by proposing a law, or changes to a law known as amendments.
 Parliamentary-style debates are structured with two opposing sides, the Leader of Opposition (LO) and the Government (GOV).
-After each side is given an opportunity to speak once, members are permitted to give reply speeches to the opposing sides points, after which, members of the parliament then discuss the proposal and cast their vote for or against such a law.
+After each side is allowed to speak once, members are permitted to give reply speeches to the opposing side's points.
+Afterward, members of the parliament discuss the proposal before casting their votes for or against such a law.
 The first example of parliamentary debate took place in Liverpool in 1882.

-Although Britain invented the system of parliamentary debate, they are not the only modern country to use a parliamentary system.
+Although Britain invented the system of parliamentary debate, it is not the only modern country to use a parliamentary system.
 Countries today that use a parliamentary system and parliamentary debate include Canada, Italy, Japan, Latvia, the Netherlands, and New Zealand.

+Participatory democracy

+Participatory democracy is a form of government in which citizens are directly involved in political decision-making, often through mechanisms such as public debate.

+In France, the procedure for public debate was defined in the Law of February 2, 1995 relating to the re-enforcement of the protection of the environment (commonly known as the Barnier Law, after the then minister for the environment).

 Emergency debating

 In some countries (e.g., Canada and the UK), members of parliament may request debates on urgent matters of national importance.
-If the Speaker grants such a request, an emergency debate is usually held before the end of the next sitting day.
+According to Standing Order rules, an emergency debate may take precedence on Friday, or if the Speaker decides, at the next sitting within normal hours.
+The Speaker also determines when any other regular business, superseded by the emergency debate, is considered or discarded.

 Debate between candidates for high office

-In jurisdictions which elect holders of high political office, such as the president or prime minister, candidates sometimes debate in public, usually during a general election campaign.
+In jurisdictions that elect holders of high political office, such as the President or Prime Minister, candidates sometimes debate in public, usually during a general election campaign.